AaronPLopez/Soccer/README.md

  - [RefreshInSeconds] -- Refresh interval (in seconds) in which to re-read the Service Report resource and gather new statistics
  - [OutputDirectoryForResults] -- The directory path where the results file will be saved; will default to the "Documents\Soccer\Reports" directory; the directory will be created if it does not exist
  - [NameOfCSVFile] -- The name of the file to use for storing the results; if specifying a file name, include the .csv file extension (e.g., -n "myfile.csv"); will default to a "unique" file starting with "Service_Report-" and ending with a datetime suffix
+ - [MaximumIterations] -- A numeric value which specifies how many times soccer should report on the specified folder
+ - [LogLevel] -- Whether or not to record application runtime information to a separate log file in the report folder (default is OFF (silent); other options include: ERROR, WARN, INFO, DEBUG, TRACE)
- - [Append] -- Passing in "-a true" with the "-n [NameOfCSVFile]" option will append results to an existing data file
+ - [-a true] -- Boolean, whether or not to append the output to an existing data file (default is false, if true, this parameter must be used with the -n [NameOfCSVFile] option)
+ - [-c true] -- Boolean, whether or not to send the Accept-Encoding header to request the compression of the server responses (default is true)

 ##### Usage Examples (Windows):
 soccer.exe -s "https://gisserver.domain.com/server" -f MAPS -t "SqyWOcKZp9stZ_C01DQ.." -i 5
+soccer.exe -s "https://gisserver.domain.com/server" -f MAPS -t "SqyWOcKZp9stZ_C01DQ.." -i 5000 -m 10 -apploglevel debug -c true

 #### CSV Output
 The CSV file writes over 20 data columns with every iteration (default is every 5 seconds).
 Every service folder in the folder of interest will get a line written to the CSV file.
-Data fields like: "DateTime,Epoch,IntervalSeconds,Folder and Message" are the same for all the services.
+Data fields like: "DateTime,Epoch,IntervalMilliseconds,Folder and Message" are the same for all the services.
 The Message column reports a "success" if the service report endpoint could be read or a brief reason why it could not.
 Unique fields (per each service) include information such as:
  - The Service details (e.g., name, type, realtime state)